kozleo/Stability-Papers/stabilitybooks.md

   * I used this textbook when I took MIT 2.152 (Nonlinear Control System Design).
 The book is exceptionally clear and contains a lot of wonderful problems.
 This is where I really learned stability theory.

+## Honorable Mentions
+These are books that I can't claim to have read deeply, so I put them over here, as opposed to up there.
+I've found these books useful as references mostly, where there's some particular theorem or chapter or something that I want to look up.

+* Introduction to Matrix Analysis - Richard Bellman
+* Stability Theory of Differential Equations - Richard Bellman
+* Matrix Analysis - Bhatia
+* Linear Matrix Inequalities in Control - Boyd et al
+* Rejendra Bhatia-Positive Definite Matrices
+* Applied Optimal Estimation - Gelb et al
+* Matrix Diagonal Stability in Systems and Computation - Kaszkurewicz & Bhaya